-This Investigation has been a multi-year succession of coordinated projects on the campus of Carnegie Mellon University that have involved more than 400 students and faculty members, as well as valued input and feedback from myriad off-campus experts.
+Centered at The Frank-Ratche STUDIO for Creative Inquiry, this Investigation has conducted a multi-year succession of coordinated projects on the campus of Carnegie Mellon University that has involved more than 400 students and faculty members, as well as valued input and feedback from myriad off-campus experts.

 This 11-minute video, The Roof of the World, produced by Len Caric and broadcast on WQED TV, provides further background on both the building and the Investigation.

-In the ideal, High Point Pittsburgh will become this area’s “highest common denominator,” a high-visibility, self-sustaining facility and important local asset that will advance the area’s regional, national, and international reputation, help to re-define ideas about public/private partnerships, and foster a reevaluation of the potential of high rooftops everywhere.
+In the ideal, High Point Pittsburgh will become southwest Pennsylvania’s “highest common denominator,” a high-visibility, self-sustaining facility and important local asset that will advance the area’s regional, national, and international reputation, help to re-define ideas about public/private partnerships, and foster a reevaluation of the potential of high rooftops everywhere.